rcos/CSCI-4470-OpenSource/WebpageReact/README.md

 * Try to address/fix some of the issues with the site
 * Try to find a way to display the syllabus.md file directly onto the syllabus page
 * Find a way to use Github actions to compile and convert some of the modules' .rst files to pdf using the python Sphinx api (ask Professor Turner)

+In general, if you are a React expert, feel free to try and improve upon the structure/organization of the site (since we originally created this site with little knowledge of/experience with React).
+We tried our best to learn how to use React and build the whole website in 1 semester, so if you're coming in to work on this project with prior React experience, you could just try to improve upon what we have.